Fidelity Foundation

 Overview

 The Fidelity Foundation is a private, nonoperating foundation established in 1965 by Edward C. Johnson 3d (former Chairman of Fidelity Investments) and his father, the founder of the company.
-Since inception, the Foundation has distributed more than $500 million to qualified nonprofit organizations across the United States and Canada.
-The Foundation takes a distinctive investment approach to philanthropy, treating grant applications with the same rigor applied to financial investments—carefully examining each organization's project idea, management team, and financial situation before committing resources.
+Since inception, the Foundation has distributed more than $500 million to qualified nonprofit organisations across the United States and Canada.
+The Foundation takes a distinctive investment approach to philanthropy, treating grant applications with the same rigour applied to financial investments—carefully examining each organisation's project idea, management team, and financial situation before committing resources.

 Funding Priorities